tBaxter/re-cycled/posts/july-2020/so-it-begins.md

 The original headset and stem also cleaned up well with a bit of [Mother's](https://amzn.to/2XEvGQl).
 The headset, like the bottom bracket, was repacked with [teflon grease](https://amzn.to/31w8lkF).

 Aluminum [Origin8 pro-rise bars](https://amzn.to/3kkxEim) replaced the original steel bars, along with new [clamp-on leather-look grips](https://amzn.to/3ikuwkN) and -- of course -- a quick polish on the original brake levers and brakes.
 Jagwire celeste [brake cables](https://amzn.to/3iguXwv) and [shifter cables](https://amzn.to/3kpBGpC) were used all around.
+Of course, new [brake pads](https://amzn.to/31xScLK) were fitted, too.

 <img src="/img/july-2020/rear-end.jpg" alt="Rear end.">

 Both wheels were cleaned up and repacked with [teflon grease](https://amzn.to/31w8lkF), and a new [Shimano six-speed freewheel gear cluster](https://amzn.to/3ikv22d) was fitted.
 I love the chromed chainstay protector KHS fitted on these.
-You can also the Schwalbe tires I picked up before it became so hard to find tires and tubes.
+You can also see the Schwalbe tires I picked up before it became so hard to find tires and tubes.
 2020... sigh.
+Speaking of tubes, I did manage to find [new ones](https://amzn.to/3kuVmsg) and felt lucky for it.

 <img src="/img/july-2020/bell.jpg" alt="Ring ring goes the bell.">